mikalagumbay/Shelved/README.md

     + I would try my best to help set up the database quick and start early
 + What is the most valuable thing you learned?
     + The importance of starting work early and planning.

+### Fernando Ponce
+Fernando worked on the landing page and made sure books were able to get added using the API.

++ What was the biggest challenge?
+    + Getting books added from one page to another using the API information.
++ Why was it a challenge?
+    + I had trouble managing the state and passing the data between files.
++ How was the challenge addressed?
+    + A lot of reading documentation, and using chatGPT to help me debug.
++ Favorite / most interesting part of this project
+    + Favorite part was seeing the app gain functionality, and working together with my team.
++If you could do it over, what would you change?
+    + I would communicate better with my team, and make sure we're all on the same page.
++ What is the most valuable thing you learned?
+    + Working on things early and planning help a lot.

 ## Conclusion